 The driving school code of practice is an agreement between the DVSA and the main ADI organizations.
-The code places emphasis on professional standards and business ethics.
-Qualified driving instructors are expected to operate within the framework set out by the code, however the code is only voluntary.
+The code emphasizes professional standards and business ethics.
+Qualified driving instructors are expected to operate within the framework set out by the code.
+However, the code is only voluntary.
 The main criteria of the code are:

 Personal Conduct - a driving instructor should:

-- Behave in a professional manner towards clients
+Behave in a professional manner towards their clients.

 The Training Vehicle Should be: